United Kingdom aircraft registration: Temporary register 1919

 Although aircraft had been flown in the United Kingdom since 1908 they were not registered and were not required to carry any external markings.
 The principle of registering and externally marking aircraft had been agreed upon in 1910 at an international convention in Paris and a draft Air Navigation Order had been prepared in 1911, but was not put into force before the First World War.

 With the end of the First World War the Air Navigation Regulations came into force on 20 April 1919, allowing civil flying to commence on 1 May 1919.
 The regulation stated that all aircraft must carry registration marks and any passenger-carrying aircraft must have a certificate of airworthiness.
-The International Air Navigation Conference in Paris had not concluded, so a temporary system was started; former military aircraft would retain military serials and any new or re-built aircraft would be registered in a sequence starting with K-100.
+The International Air Navigation Conference in Paris had not concluded, so a temporary system was started; former military aircraft would retain military registration, and any new or re-built aircraft would be registered in a sequence starting with K-100.
 The first civil flight under the new regulations took place on 1 May 1919 when a de Havilland DH.9 of Aircraft Transport and Travel flew from Hounslow to Bournemouth using former military serial C6054 as an identity.
 The "K series" registrations allocated were in the range K-100 to K-175, with K-169 being the highest known to have been used.